-Baleadas are one of Honduras's most popular dishes and make brilliant party food.
-Just top the tortillas with your favourites – refried beans, fried eggs, chorizo, cheese, avocado… whatever you like!
+“Baleadas are one of Honduras's most popular street food dishes and they make brilliant party food.
+Just top the tortillas with whatever you like – refried beans, fried eggs, chorizo, cheese, avocado… the possibilities are endless. ”

 Sift the flour and baking powder into a bowl, add 2 teaspoons of sea salt and make a well in the centre.

 Pour in 125ml of oil and about 200ml of warm water.
 Mix with a butter knife until it comes together as a dough, adding a splash more water, if needed.

 Tip the dough onto a floured work surface and knead for 5 minutes, or until smooth and elastic.
 Pop it back into the bowl, cover with a tea towel and leave to prove for 1 hour.

 Pour a lug of oil into a large non-stick frying pan over a medium-low heat.
 Peel and finely slice the garlic and onion, and add to the pan along with the cumin.
 Fry for 10 minutes, or until soft and sticky, stirring regularly.

 Drain the kidney beans and tip into the pan, then turn the heat up to medium.
 Add the soured cream and a splash of vinegar, season well with salt and black pepper and simmer for 5 minutes, or until the beans have warmed and softened.

 Roughly mash the beans or blitz in a blender to your desired texture.
 Return to the pan (if needed) and leave to one side for reheating later.